& PRE-EMPLOYMENT SCREENING

 - Download the Code of Practice or visit the WorkCover website for more detailed information.

-What Shout can do
+How Shout can help

 We are a fully accredited by WorkCover to provide hearing health services, reports, and recommendations in accordance with all statutory obligations under the NSW Work Health and Safety Regulation 2011.